tarwn/lessthandot-hugo/blogs/content/posts/2009-12-12-dynamics-server-connections-in-ssrs.md

   - Microsoft SQL Server Admin

 ---
-## _Getting Motivated to make things better…_
+## _Getting Motivated to make things better..._

 I set out tonight to revamp my SSRS DBA portal and reports.
-Jason Strate ([@StrateSQL][1]) sent me over an index analysis query that he’s been working on and it gave me motivation to get the initial page to my portal redone.
-If you’re not on Twitter or connected to [Jason’s blog][2], I'd recommend reading and following him.
+Jason Strate ([@StrateSQL][1]) sent me over an index analysis query that he's been working on and it gave me motivation to get the initial page to my portal redone.
+If you're not on Twitter or connected to [Jason's blog][2], I'd recommend reading and following him.

-Part of my 'old’ methods I used in my DBA portal on SSRS had been tied into the SQL Server instances scans I do weekly.
-If you haven’t read how I set that up, you can [here][3].
+Part of my 'old' methods I used in my DBA portal on SSRS had been tied into the SQL Server instances scans I do weekly.
+If you haven't read how I set that up, you can [here][3].
 I still like that scan method and will probably be using it for some time to come.
-I’ve written many different variations to accomplish the task of scanning the network for instances and that one has always fit into my processes very well so it will be around for some time to come.
+I've written many different variations to accomplish the task of scanning the network for instances and that one has always fit into my processes very well so it will be around for some time to come.

 For SSRS and typical DBA reporting though, the need to be dynamic in using one report to look at all of your instances is a pretty nice addition.
 My last method for doing that was to just query the tables that the scans would populate for me.
 The problem with this is I had to setup a data source to at least that DBA database and send the request to get the listing that the scan found in the previous execution.
 This worked very well but I wanted to go a different route and make this more portable and easier for someone to take to their own environment.

-## _Accomplishing the task…_
+## _Accomplishing the task..._

 The only way to really accomplish a programmatic solution other than connecting to a data source and using SQLCLR or a T-SQL method is to write a custom assembly.
 Once written, you can bring the assembly into SSRS and use it the same way you would call a function from the code section in the report properties.

 In C# and VB.NET searching for SQL Server instances is actually very easy.
-It’s just a matter of using the SqlDataSourceEnumerator class and calling up the GetDataSources method.
+It's just a matter of using the SqlDataSourceEnumerator class and calling up the GetDataSources method.
 This can be directed into a DataTable and then manipulated pretty much as you need it.
 In the case of the DBA portal page I want to return the instance found on the network and populate a parameter in order to make the selection of which server to analyze at any given time.

 In order to get the data from the DataTable into the parameter I needed to get everything into an Array.
 This made it clean in populating the parameter that contains multiple values.
 To do this I used the Array.ConvertAll method.
 That also gave me a way to ensure conversion to string types and it also gave me an easy way to handle default instances verses named instances.